Feeling anxious at the wheel? Here are some handy tips to keep your cool on the road.

 Using public transport, car sharing or cycling are good alternatives to driving.
 However, if you can’t ditch your car just yet, carry on reading to find out how you can tackle driver’s stress.

 Unfortunately, many factors influence one’s stress levels.
 Driving at peak times and in congested areas probably cause the most stress.
 The feeling of being stuck in traffic and the inability to do anything – even after the traffic light in front of you changes to green – can hugely elevate your stress levels.

 Motorways cause a lot of stress to many, especially to new drivers.
 Things like bad weather conditions, and other drivers pressuring you to drive faster or driving too close to your car definitely add up.
 And that’s before taking middle-lane hoggers into consideration – or missing your exit!

 Driving along unknown roads, and getting to places you’ve never been to before can also ruin your peace of mind.
 Many UK drivers share the fear of breaking down while on a long journey.

 Driving an unreliable car may exacerbate this – especially as many families are unlikely to service their car until it’s absolutely necessary.

-Things inside the car can sometimes get equally as bad.
+Factors inside the car can also add to driving stress.
 It’s not uncommon for Brits to blame “back-seat drivers” for increasing their stress levels.